pints-team/pints/README.md

 ## Licensing

 Pints is fully open source.
-For more information about its license, see [LICENSE].
+For more information about its license, see [LICENSE](./LICENSE).